vvscode/docs/docs/verification/verification-for-ios.md

 ---
-title: "Verification for iOS"
+title: Verification for iOS
-excerpt: ""
+excerpt: ''
 ---
 The Sinch Verification SDK makes verifying phone numbers easy.
 The Sinch Verification SDK for iOS supports verification of phone numbers via SMS and callout.